Yomag84/PHP-FFMpeg-laravel/README.md

 #### Gif

-A gif is an animated image extracted from a sequence of the video.
+A GIF is an animated image extracted from a sequence of the video.

 You can save gif files using the `FFMpeg\Media\Gif::save` method.